-For reducing glare to oncoming traffic when driving a left hand drive vehicle in a right hand drive country or vice versa.
+This reduces glare to oncoming traffic when driving a left-hand drive vehicle in a right hand drive country or vice versa.
 To activate tourist lighting:

 - 1. Pull the indicator lever toward you and hold. - 2.
-Turn the ignition on. - 3.
-Wait for three seconds or until the AFL indicator flashes and a sound is heard. - 4.
+Turn the ignition on. - Wait for three seconds or until the AFL indicator flashes and a sound is heard. - 4.
 Release the stalk.